 Energy harvesting technology may not have been ready for 13 Salinas Street but when Adam and Cathy decide to set up their own business in a couple of years, it will be used in the office building they have refurbished.
 Like the Bluetooth Mesh that keeps 13 Salinas Street attentive to their needs, they will be able to forget about how it works and simply enjoy the convenience and energy savings it brings them.

-If you'd like to know more about Bluetooth in smart homes or how Atamate uses it, please ask us on the form and we'll be happy to answer.
+If you'd like to know more about Bluetooth in smart homes or how Atamate uses it, please ask us on the form or download our whitepaper for more information.